 Robert Ellis’ Manhunt Masterpiece

-And so the stage is set for an exciting manhunt, and up until that point the book is pretty much flawless.
+And so the stage is set for an exciting manhunt, and up until that point The Love Killings is pretty much flawless.
 It goes along at a pace that allows for some character development without being so slow that it will put you to sleep.
 In these early pages we have the chance to become acquainted with the protagonist if we don’t know him from the previous books, as well as the kind of environment he lives in and the type of people surrounding him.
 Naturally there isn’t enough time for a whole biography, but Ellis skillfully builds up on what he already exposed in the previous book, helping us get closer and closer to Jones.
 He is far from being a faultless character, but in the end he does have a respectable moral code he tries to stick by.
 His flaws make him seem very human and at times rather vulnerable, which is something many authors fail to achieve; indeed, Ellis has found a way to make us worry for the main character, for even though he probably won’t outright die anytime soon, he can still have profound pain inflicted on him, physically as well as psychologically.